 Remove from heat and immediately add in parmesan cheese and remaining heavy cream.
 (Note: the parmesan will easily melt if it was finely grated from a block.
 If you used pre-grated cheese that is thicker, you may have to continue heating over low heat to get it to melt.)
 Stir to combine.
 It will take several minutes for the cheese to melt.
-It will look goopy at first and then the sauce will be creamy and smooth.
+It will look goopy at first (especially if you used pre-grated cheese) and then the sauce will be creamy and smooth.
 If sauce needs to be thinned, add additional heavy cream.

 To serve, toss with tossed pasta or use to cover vegetables.

 - Quality ingredients.
 The higher quality ingredients you use, the better your sauce will be.
 Make sure the garlic is fresh and, if possible, grown locally.
 Kerrygold is my butter of choice, but there are so many great ones available.
 Be sure to buy real authentic parmesan cheese imported from Italy.